Six decision making techniques

 • Everyone arranges the options according to two criteria.

-• Use this when you have lots of options and want to know what to prioritise.
+• Use this when you have many options and want to know what to prioritise.

 • Works well in small or medium groups.